qwertywelch/StarWarsDemo/StarWarsDemo/README.md

 #### FilmDetailViewController
 * A UIViewController with a UIStackView embedded in a UIScrollView with details about a film.
 * It is backed by the FilmDetailViewModel.
-* To match the films, the "opening crawl text" is displayed in the "Franklin Gotchic - Demi" font, justified aligned, and yellow.
 * A collection view, FilmDetailCharactersView loads and displays characters associated with the film.
 * The FilmDetailCharactersView is expanded to a size to fit all of its content, so it scrolls with the rest of the view.